Gender identity under Title IX: Dallas High School parents v. Dallas School District

 A transgender boy by the name of Elliot Yoder sparked controversy in the Dallas School District starting in November 2015 by being allowed to use the boys locker room at Dallas High School.
 The topic of debate centered around interpretations of the Title IX Education Amendments of 1972, and whether transgender students fall under its protection.

 In 2015 freshman Elliot Yoder asked the administration to use the boys locker room to change for his PE class.
 His reason for asking was up until that point he used a unisex restroom to change before PE.
 However, the restroom was not close to the gym, and Yoder described it as a "walk of shame."
 School district lawyers reached out to Dallas High School administrators informing them that recent interpretations of Title IX provide against discrimination of transgender students.
 Before allowing Yoder to use the boy's locker room, the school distributed letters to the male students that would share the locker room with Yoder informing them and their parents of the situation.
 The boys shared photos of the letter on their social media.
 The next School Board meeting was full of Dallas High School parents determined to change the administration's decision.
 Many parents voiced their worry regarding their children's safety and privacy.
 One resident read a Facebook comment from a city council member that threatened to physically harm any student that tries to use the locker room that doesn't align with their biological sex.
 The School Board defended itself by stating that not allowing Yoder to use the boy's locker room could violate state or federal law and they would lose their funding.
 Dallas School District never repealed their decision to allow Yoder to use the boy's facilities.

 After unsuccessfully trying to exclude transgender students from using the facilities that match their gender identity, Dallas High School parents filed a lawsuit against the Dallas School District.
 The parents were part of The Parents' Rights in Education group (PRIE).
 The parents claimed that allowing transgender students to use the locker room caused shame, humiliation, and anxiety among the community.
-During the hearing in Portland, OR Herb Gray, a district attorney, claimed that the other students civil rights were being violated by forcing them to undress in front of someone of the opposite biological sex.
+During the hearing in Portland, Oregon, Herb Gray, a district attorney, claimed that the other students civil rights were being violated by forcing them to undress in front of someone of the opposite biological sex.
 The judge presiding over this case had a 56-page ruling that stated that, "high school students do not have a fundamental privacy right to not share school restrooms, lockers, and showers with transgender students whose biological sex is different than theirs."
 In the end, the judge dismissed the lawsuit, and the Ninth Circuit Court of Appeals (2018) agreed with the decision.